 IN-ZONE ENROLMENT: To assist the school with planning it would be appreciated if completed forms could be returned by 20 September.

-OUT-OF-ZONE ENROLMENT: Applications to enrol for 2020 are now closed.
+OUT-OF-ZONE ENROLMENT: Applications to enrol for 2021 are now open.

 PAPATOETOE HIGH SCHOOL ENROLMENT

 In accordance with the Education Act 1989, the Ministry of Education has informed the Papatoetoe High School Board of Trustees that it is their view that the school continues to need an enrolment scheme to avoid overcrowding.

 The school's scheme is designed with the following objectives.

 i To avoid overcrowding in the school

 ii To recognise the significance of our historical home zone

 iii To provide opportunities for enrolment, where possible, to those not living in the stated home zone.